fnerdman/tee-design/README.md

 **AMD SEV-SNP specifics:** `HOST_DATA` can be provided by the platform at VM launch to carry an expected configuration hash for comparison.

+### How to provision?

+- by default, TEEs come with a provisioning API endpoint that can be used to serve provisining config to the TEE
+- the cloudinit spec defines a standardized ways of serving configuration to VMs, it can be used to serve configuration to the TEE without a networked API endpoint

 ### Key Considerations and Trade-offs

 **Platform Availability Limitations:** Availability of these features is cloud-/platform-dependent.
 Some cloud providers do not expose tenant control over `HOST_DATA` (or over TDX `MRCONFIGID`).
 In such environments, prefer the measurement-extension approach.